After completing this section, you should be able to do the following.

 No, not necessarily (although for some sets of students it could be).
 For example, suppose Alice has another class with Bruce, say Introduction to Programming.
 Carlos is not in Intro to Programming, but he and Bruce are both in Organic Chemistry.
 So then Alice\(\sim\)Bruce and Bruce\(\sim\)Carlos, but it might not be the case that Alice\(\sim\)Carlos (since Alice need not be in Organic Chemistry with Carlos).

-Proving that a relation is not transitive takes nothing more than finding a counterexample, which means finding three elements \(a\text{,}\) \(b\text{,}\) and \(c\) such that \(a \sim b\text{,}\) \(b \sim c\text{,}\) but \(a \not\sim c\) (remember, the only way for an implication to be false is for the hypothesis to be true and the conclusion to be false).
+Proving that a relation is not transitive takes nothing more than finding a counterexample, which means finding three elements \(a\text{,}\)\(b\text{,}\) and \(c\) such that \(a \sim b\text{,}\)\(b \sim c\text{,}\) but \(a \not\sim c\) (remember, the only way for an implication to be false is for the hypothesis to be true and the conclusion to be false).

 Perhaps slightly more interesting would be proof that a relation is transitive.

-Consider the set of all students in your Discrete Mathematic class and define the relation \(\sim\) that holds of students \(a\) and \(b\) (so \(a \sim b\) is true) provided \(a\) is taller than \(b\text{.}\) Prove that this relation is transitive.
+Consider the set of all students in your Discrete Mathematics class, and define the relation \(\sim\) that holds of students \(a\) and \(b\) (so \(a \sim b\) is true), provided \(a\) is taller than \(b\text{.}\) Prove that this relation is transitive.

 Solution.